Tabata Timer App for 20/10 Workouts

 Tabata is a specific HIIT protocol built around 20 seconds work and 10 seconds rest, usually for eight rounds.
 A HIIT timer is more flexible because it can use any work-rest ratio.

-Use HIIT when you need flexible work-rest ratios, boxing when training runs in rounds, and EMOM when every set starts on the minute.
+Use HIIT when you need flexible work and rest intervals, Tabata when the format must stay 20/10, and EMOM when each set starts on the minute.

-Open EMOM guide →Return to the main product page to compare templates, features, and workout types.
+Open EMOM Timer App for CrossFit Workouts guide →Return to the main product page to compare features, templates, and workout formats.

 Back to main page →